Natalie Barnes: Storylines

+Months later, Natalie takes barmaid Leanne Tilsley (Jane Danson) under her wing when she moves in the pub after her marriage with Nick Tilsley (Adam Rickett) has collapsed.
+At first Natalie and Leanne get along, but then Leanne falls into debt with gangster Jez Quigley (Lee Boardman) over her cocaine addiction.
+He soon arranges for The Rovers to be robbed during the Millennium celebrations on New Year's Day 2000 and forces Leanne to help out with the plan.
+However, the Rovers robbery leaves Leanne hospitalised when she changes her mind and attempts to stop Jez; she later confesses to Natalie, who agrees to support her and seeks help for Leanne with a drug counsellor.

-Natalie is devastated to discover that the body recently found in the new development of Victoria Street is that of her son, Tony.
-He is found by Natalie's on-off lover, Vinny Sorrell (James Gaddas), after he falls through a hole.
+In early 2000, Natalie is devastated to discover that the body recently found in the new development of Victoria Street is that of her son Tony; the latter was found by Natalie's on-off lover, Vinny Sorrell (James Gaddas), after he falls through a hole.
 Vinny has worked with Natalie as barman in The Rovers but when they decide working together is bad for their relationship, he takes a job as a labourer.
-Natalie suffers a breakdown, confused over her feelings over Tony's death, as she has wrongfully blamed him for causing Des's death.
-Des's brother Colin Barnes (Ian Embleton) makes a scene at Tony's funeral, which leads to the police questioning him.
+Natalie suffers a breakdown, confused over her feelings over Tony's death, as the last time she saw him they parted on bad terms after blaming her son for Des' death.
+Later on at Tony's funeral, Des's brother Colin (Ian Embleton) makes a scene and he later ends up getting questioned by the police about this.
 To avoid arrest, he tells the police that he was with Natalie on the night Tony died.
-Natalie is ashamed, especially as it damages her relationship with Vinny, but is determined to find out who has murdered her son, putting up a £10,000 award for information, regarding Tony's death.
-Steve McDonald (Simon Gregson) tells Natalie that had threatened him about using the mini-cab firm to supply drugs.
-When Steve stands up to him, Jez says that he would have to face the fate that had befallen Tony.
-Natalie goes to the police with this information and Jez is arrested but is found not guilty when Steve's motives as a witness are questioned.
+Natalie is ashamed, especially as it damages her relationship with Vinny, but is nevertheless determined to find out who has murdered her son and even decides to put up a £10,000 award for information regarding Tony's death.

+By then, Leanne's ordeal with Jez has gotten worse and soon their mutual acquaintance Steve McDonald (Simon Gregson) finds himself entangled in Jez's reign of terror.
+This continues when Jez plans to use Steve's minicab business to launder both money and drugs, even though Steve disagrees with the idea; Jez nevertheless coerces Steve into compliance by threatening him with the same fate as Tony had suffered.
+Steve later tells Natalie about the threat Jez has given him and the pair realize that Jez is the one who killed Tony.
+In response to this, Natalie goes to the police with this information and Jez is arrested but is found not guilty when Steve's motives as a witness are questioned; Jez later gets his comeuppance, however, when he dies in hospital after being beaten up by Steve's father Jim (Charles Lawson) in retaliation for having his son attacked at an underground car park.